-A business deciding not to implement the incentive schemes as part of its proposal (without a compelling reason for their exclusion) could signal lower confidence in its efficient expenditure forecasts.
-In this case, it is likely that we will conduct a comprehensive review of the expenditure (as we have done in the past) in determining appropriate revenue requirements for the determination period.
+An Advanced or Leading business deciding not to implement the incentive schemes as part of its proposal (without a compelling reason for their exclusion) could signal lower confidence in its efficient expenditure forecasts or ability to deliver customer outcomes.
+In this case, it is likely that we will conduct a targeted expenditure review in determining appropriate revenue requirements for the determination period.
+This is discussed in more detail in section 2.2.4).
 We expect that Standard proposals would need to make a strong case for the inclusion of incentive schemes.
-Businesses self-assessing their proposal as Standard would need to provide us with confidence that expenditure proposals reflect efficient costs, and that its internal systems and processes have a strong cost efficiency perspective and are able to respond effectively to the incentive schemes.
+Businesses self-assessing their proposal as Standard would need to provide us with confidence that expenditure proposals reflect efficient costs, and that their internal systems and processes have a strong cost efficiency perspective and are able to respond effectively to the incentive schemes.